MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/installation-checklist.md

 The following procedure describes the installation checks outlined in Figure 1.

 1. As a prerequisite, detect whether Outlook is installed or present, and if installed or present, determine whether the version of Outlook supports the OSC.
-For more information about detecting the installed version of Outlook, see [How to: Check the Version of Outlook](http://msdn.microsoft.com/library/672fc380-a29b-4e99-9211-949fd5065723%28Office.15%29.aspx).
+For more information about detecting the installed version of Outlook, see [Check the Version of Outlook](http://msdn.microsoft.com/library/672fc380-a29b-4e99-9211-949fd5065723%28Office.15%29.aspx).

   - If the installed version of Outlook is earlier than Outlook 2003, the provider installation procedure cannot complete.
 Inform the user to obtain a supported version of Outlook and the OSC before proceeding to install the OSC provider.